 As a high-risk approach to preventing lifestyle-related diseases, Toshiba Group has provided priority support to employees at high risk of developing brain and heart diseases, such as work management and health guidance, according to work classification determination by regular medical checkup data level, shared across all Group companies since FY2011.
 We also run a program to prevent diabetes becoming severe in collaboration with Toshiba Health Insurance Association.
 The effect of these initiatives has started to emerge with a decrease in the percentage of deaths caused by brain and heart disease while still at work and in the proportion of people with limitations on the work they can do.

 As a population approach, we have set target values for improving lifestyle habits and have been undertaking measures such as anti-smoking measures, improvements to canteen menu and providing opportunity to exercise, since FY2013.
 We introduced a health-related education program for each age group in FY2014 and supported employees to maintain their health according to their stage of life.
 As a result, numerous lifestyle indices, including levels of smoking and walking, are improving.
-There are still a number of areas where we missed our target, however, and these remain issues we need to address going forward.
-We plan to revise these indices and targets so as to implement more effective measures that we will monitor in a PDCA cycle.
+There are still health-related indices where challenges remain, however.

 Toshiba was one of the first Japanese companies to address the issue of employees' mental health and have developed an advanced, comprehensive system of care to support our employees' work and daily life.
 In the future, we will enhance our programs based on the population approach in addition to the high-risk approach while encouraging each individual to consciously maintain their physical and mental well-being.